Corruption Countermands Tithing?

 By the way, the other two servants in the parable realized a profit and probably experienced losses along the way.

 We are talking about God’s money but it isn’t unreasonable to think we will loose some in an effort to make a difference.
-That is the nature of “investing.”
+That is the nature of “investments.”
 Some work and some don’t.
-And, yes, in their zeal to emphasize giving churchmen will occasionally come across a bit sensational or pushy.
+And, yes, in their zeal to emphasize giving, churchmen will occasionally be a bit pushy or sensational.
 We don’t always get it right.
 Stupid maybe, but that has no criminal implications.

 But here is the kicker.
 Even if the integrity of your church can be genuinely faulted you still have no excuse not to tithe and Jesus is the One who made this point.